nata1y/SMS-Spam-Detection/README.md

 Get the predictions via HTTP requests from the model like in an actual deployment setup.
 Run LogisticRegression on the predicted set, actual set and model set for comparison.

+NOTE: to get predictions from inside another docker container use `docker run -it --rm -v "$(pwd)":/root/project --net=host docker-sms`, since the port is already opened for the server, but you want to connect to its local network.

 ```
 $ python regression_model/get_data.py
 $ python regression_model/read_data.py